Gich-M/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 # ES6 Data Manipulation

 This project contains a series of JavaScript functions that demonstrate various ES6 data manipulation techniques.
-It's part of the ALX Backend JavaScript curriculum.
+It is part of the ALX Backend JavaScript curriculum.

 ## Project Structure